kennydurell/evictionprediction/README.md

 Ideally, this will be a resource for tenant rights' groups and city officials in terms of both planning and outreach.

+The final result of this project is code in the forecasting folder, which allows you to input the number of months into the future you'd like to see and return predicted eviction totals, by ZIP, for those months.

+# Data Collection and Storage
+The data used in this model comes from a variety of sources.
+All are open source and publicly available.
+Links are provided below.

+Data sources used:
+Evictions - OpenDataSF
+Capital Improvements Petitions- OpenDataSF
+American Community Survey
+Unemployment by Month - San Francisco

+Most of the data munging/processing is done with the code in the data_processing folder.
+If there is additional pre-processing needed, I've listed this in the doc string.

+# Ongoing Work
+Currently, the model only works with whatever data you've provided; the next step is to pull regularly from the OpenDataSF and the Department of Labor APIs to update the model with new eviction data and unemployment data and improve its ability to forecast.

+Likewise, proximity to ZIPs that had a large number of evictions in previous months may be in an indicator of an increases in evictions.
+This, along with feature engineering around changes in rental price over time as well as digging deeper into the large building permit dataset will be my next steps.

 The code in this repo  and plot upcoming evictions.

-The final result is the forecasting.py code, which allows you to input the number of months into the future you'd like to see and return predicted eviction totals, by ZIP, for those months.

 An overview of your project.
 What is the goal of your project?